 Combined with an inexpensive touch screen, the Raspberry Pi makes for a perfect controller for a machine or game console.

-Let’s see how we can use Java and JavaFX to build a test application that also communicates with the pins of the Raspberry Pi to control a LED.F.
-Delporte
+Let’s see how we can use Java and JavaFX to build a test application that also communicates with the pins of the Raspberry Pi to control a LED.Frank Delporte

 Recently we published a full getting started guide for Java with VS Code together with a list of tips and plugins for Java development with Visual Studio Code.